Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson10/Lesson10.md

 1. Go to [Alamofire](https://github.com/Alamofire/Alamofire)'s website and follow the instructions to include the library in your project.
 You will need to create a podfile and install the library via Cocoapods.

-1. Now go back to your ViewController and import Alamofire.ab
+1. Now go back to your ViewController and import Alamofire
 1. To make a simple request in Alamofire you will use the following code:
 ```Swift
 Alamofire.request(endpoint).responseJSON { response in